 But not these black people.
 The ones who went to our school.

-This school was very largely white, but there were black kids too, and in 1970 they abruptly became entirely incomprehensible to us.
-Freaks wore t-shirts and flannel plaids and baggy jeans and dragged our heels around in boots, the dustbowl exploded in velvet and embroidery; the black kids started walking around on high platforms and wearing wide, double-knit flares or stiff, new jeans with razor-sharp creases and cuffs.
-Freaks were pleased with the origins of our terms like “dig it” and the all-purpose intensifier “man” in the slang of the black r&b masters we adored; the black kids were using new terms, in new speech patterns, that left us out.
+This school was very largely white, but there were black kids too, and ’70-’71 they abruptly became incomprehensible to us.
+Freaks wore t-shirts and flannel plaids and baggy jeans and dragged our heels around in boots, the dustbowl exploded in velvet and embroidery.
+The black kids started walking around on high platforms, wearing wide, double-knit flares or stiff, new jeans with razor-sharp creases and cuffs.
+Freaks were pleased with the origins of our terms like “dig it” and the all-purpose intensifier “man” in the slang of the black r&b masters we adored.
+The black kids were using new terms, in new speech patterns, that left us out.

-And for all of their new, street-sounding language and attitude, for all of their racial solidarity and even possible separatism, they seemed to us strangely bourgeois, in that they didn’t seem to want to join our classless visionary company.
+And for all of their new, street-sounding language and attitude, for all of their racial solidarity and even possible separatism, they seemed strangely bourgeois to us: they didn’t seem to want to join our classless visionary company.
 They weren’t living in a post-revolutionary utopia.
 They seemed academically and socially ambitious.
-Where we let it all go, they kept their clothes and bodies clean and neat.
+We let it all go.
+They were keeping their clothes and bodies clean and neat.

-Most strange, they didn’t seem to revere the blues.
-Even as they became a strong presence in the lounge, that is, freak reality had no place for the black kids.
+Most strange of all, they didn’t seem to revere the blues.
+So even as they became a strong presence in the lounge, freak reality had no place for the black kids.
 They became at once unreal and annoying.

 Our school couldn’t have staged a racial incident worthy of the name.
 Freak fantasy aside, bright young adults paid close attention to our development.
-We kids had known each other a long time; at times we’d liked each other, at worst tolerated one another’s differences.
+We kids had known each other a long time.
+At times we’d liked each other, at worst mainly tolerated one another’s differences.

 But the Jackson Five were just too much.
 We revered black music — just not this black music.
 The Jackson Five were new, and the black kids played them as incessantly as we played James Taylor.
-Some people today see all pop of that period as adorably “seventies,” but this was the actual seventies, and barely so, and the Jackson Five lacked that roots thing that we associated with blues, they had hit singles on AM radio, they were teenybop, they did precision dancing, and their lead singer was a shrill child.
+Some people today see all pop of that period as adorably “seventies,” but this was the actual seventies, and barely so, and the Jackson Five lacked that roots thing that we associated with blues; had hit singles on AM radio; were teenybop; did precision dancing.
+And their lead singer was a shrill child.
 They were, in our term of deepest opprobrium, bubblegum.

 I don’t mean we didn’t like the Jackson Five.
-I mean the Jackson Five seemed to us unreal.
-And by that I mean: The Jackson Five seemed to us unblack.
+I mean the Jackson Five seemed to us somehow unreal.
+And by that I think I mean the Jackson Five seemed to us somehow unblack.

-Trucking: This was a way of walking we’d learned from R. Crumb’s underground comics, in which a character (usually white) takes absurd steps, head and trunk hypertilted back, legs thrusting forward in turn, right palm raised and quivering at ear level.
+Trucking: This was a way of walking we’d learned from R. Crumb’s underground comics, in which a white character takes absurd steps, head and trunk hypertilted back, legs thrusting forward in turn, right palm raised and quivering at ear level.
 Crumb’s “Keep on Trucking” logo turned up later on every eighteen-wheeler’s mudflaps, but at the time it was freak code for stoned good times.
 We had no conscious idea that the trucking walk had begun as an exaggerated swagger of young black men in the 1930’s and ’40’s.
-We’d taken in, without registering any unpleasant contradictions, the deployment throughout Crumb’s work of old-school racist grotesquerie.
-We responded viscerally to Crumb’s caustic, creepy take on psychedelia, cracking up helplessly while reading him wrecked, barely noticing that he was busy savaging our utopianism.
-We felt nothing but subversively and innocently spontaneous when for a minute or so at a time, self-charmed by our own goofiness, we trucked in a line of teen freaks down the street, an image of the permanent condition of the happy Haight-Ashburyans.
+We’d taken in without registering any unpleasant contradictions the deployment throughout Crumb’s work of old-school racist grotesquerie.
+We responded viscerally to Crumb’s caustic, creepy take on psychedelia, cracking up helplessly while reading him wrecked, barely noticing that he was savaging our utopianism.
+We felt nothing but subversively and innocently spontaneous when for a minute or so at a time, self-charmed by our own goofiness, we trucked in a line of teen freaks down the street, weirding out the straights, an image of the permanent condition we imagined for those happy Haight-Ashburyans.

 It was Patricia, one of the black kids, about my age, someone I hadn’t been friends with, exactly, but with whom I had at times, I think, shared some humorous regard, some mutual respect.
 I froze, stunned, mid-truck.
 She’d picked me out.
 Her eyes were angry, of course, but they were also shocked.
 She couldn’t believe I was doing what I was doing.

-I was shocked.
-I couldn’t believe she was using that word about me.
+I too was shocked.
+I couldn’t believe she was using that word.
+About me.

 She repeated it.
 She made sure I heard it.
 She expected a response.

-I tried to speed that awful moment along and get it over with.
+I had to speed that awful moment along and get it over with.
 Patricia had totally misconstrued the thing!
 Trucking wasn’t “racist!”
 Please.

 I sat in a chair, shaking my head, but still she glared at me.
 She was waiting for something.
-The clarity of her anger and disappointment continued to defeat, for just a moment longer, some power I’d believed I had, and maybe sometimes still believe in, the conjuring in my love of music.
+The clarity of her anger and disappointment continued to defeat, for just a moment longer, some power I’d believed I had, and maybe sometimes still believe, the conjuring in my love of music.
 Held in that long instant by the outrage in Patricia’s eyes, I knew I wasn’t really a freak.
 The lounge wasn’t freak paradise.
-It didn’t belong to the freaks.
 Really, everybody hung out there.
-I was a heedless, precociously arrogant and noisy boy, caught up, hotly, in a lot of bad ideas, bad feelings, bad actions.
+I was a heedless, precociously arrogant, noisy boy hotly caught up in a lot of bad ideas, bad feelings, bad actions.

 “It’s racist!” she insisted, further outraged, because what was I saying now?

 “Could be,” I parried.
-A new attitude was helping me out of that moment.
+A new attitude was helping me out of that awful moment.
 I meant: Sure, why not, I get it, since I can’t deny it.
 Racism does pervade our society, after all.
-Yes, yes, you’ve hit on something here.
+Yes, I do think you’ve hit on something here.
 Aren’t we all, in the end, infected with racism?
 The fascist state, the military-industrial complex?
-We got brainwashed back in grade school by those Stephen Foster songs! . . .
+And we got brainwashed back in grade school by those Stephen Foster songs! . . .
 So I guess, you know, it really could be.

-In the absence of a human response, she’d turned away, fed up.
+But in the absence of a human response, she’d already turned away, fed up.
 What a relief.

 * * *

 Soon I would run from the lounge.
-I would reject rock.
-One thing I’d do is start listening to jazz.
+I would reject rock and start listening, for one thing, to jazz.
 I began with the most dissonant of the avant garde.
 I could only pretend to get it, in order to begin, very slowly, to get some of it.
 I was working my way backward through bop toward swing.

 Meanwhile something else was going on.
 Honkytonk and white church music were rejoining rock.
 The beautiful preppie Gram Parsons founded a long line of hillwilliams.
 Willie Nelson and Waylon Jennings traded Nashville, which they associated with slickness and falsehood, for Texas, so rugged and authentic.
-In song after song (many of them Nashville hits, naturally), they built a wild-west Xanadu of leather and lace, willing women, swashbuckling and drinking and drug-taking and ringlets falling down out of Stetsons.
+In song after song (many of them Nashville hits), they built a wild-west Xanadu of leather and lace, willing women, swashbuckling and drinking and drug-taking and ringlets falling down out of Stetsons.
+That place got to me.
 It was there, I came to believe — again, literally believe — that cowboys and preppies, outlaws and lawmen, rednecks and freaks would become one.
 The sacred spring of my music would be found and tasted at last.

-I was old enough to know.
-I didn’t want to know.
+Old enough to know, I didn’t want to know.
 American song is coon song.
-That place is noplace but the lady’s sweetly rasped singing.
-Hearts ever yearn for the old plantation and the old oaken bucket, beyond the horizon and home sweet home.
-Way down upon the Swannee River, in fever dreams like mine, our music is forever recovering the lost places, anywhere but here, where everything once was real.
+The place is noplace but in the lady’s sweetly rasped singing.
+Hearts ever yearn for the old plantation and the old oaken bucket, beyond the horizon at home sweet home.
+In fever dreams like mine, way down upon the Swannee River, our music is forever recovering the lost places, anywhere but here, where everything was real once.